Pharmacy Practice Promotion and Tenure Guidelines

 d. service that increases the quality of experiential education

 e. serving as a consultant in areas of recognized clinical expertise

 f. active involvement, and leadership, in professional organizations

 g. awards or recognition for service by organizations of peers

 Our department values the scholarship of discovery, teaching, application, and integration equally.
 Scholarship that improves the practice of pharmacy has equal value with discovery.
-The most important criterion to be used in evaluation is impact on its intended audience.
 Excellence in scholarship is shown by continuity, focus, and quality of work.